-You need to login to your site via FTP and then go to /wp-content/plugins/.
-Once you’re there, you can simply delete the limit-login-attempts plugin folder.
+You need to access your site using your FTP client or file manager and then go to the /wp-content/plugins/ folder.

 UPDATE wp_options SET option_value = '' WHERE option_name = 'limit_login_lockouts' LIMIT 1;